-6. Considerations for events more severe than the design basis events
+T6.
+Considerations for events more severe than the design basis events

-- 6.1 Events that are more severe than the design basis events shall be identified as part of DEC analysis.
-Further detailed analysis of an event will not be necessary, if it is shown that its occurrence can be considered with a high degree of confidence to be extremely unlikely. - 6.2 To support identification of events and assessment of their effects, the hazards severity as a function of exceedance frequency or other parameters related to the event shall be developed, when practicable. - 6.3 When assessing the effects of natural hazards included in the DEC analysis, and identifying reasonably practicable improvements related to such events, analysis shall, as far as practicable, include: - (a) determining the severity of the event at which fundamental safety functions cannot be assured; - (b) demonstration of sufficient margins to "cliff-edge effects"; - (c) identification and assessment of the most resilient means for ensuring the fundamental safety functions; - (d) consideration that events could simultaneously challenge redundant or multiple SSCs, several units at multi-unit sites, site and regional infrastructure, external supplies and other countermeasures; - (e) demonstration that sufficient resources remain available at multi-unit sites considering the use of common equipment or services; - (f) on-site verification (typically by walk-down methods).
+- T6.1 Events that are more severe than the design basis events shall be identified as part of DEC analysis.
+Their selection shall be justified.82 Further detailed analysis of an event will not be necessary, if it is shown that its occurrence can be considered with a high degree of confidence to be extremely unlikely. - T6.2 To support identification of events and assessment of their effects, the hazards severity as a function of exceedance frequency or other parameters related to the event shall be developed, when practicable. - T6.3 When assessing the effects of natural hazards included in the DEC analysis, and identifying reasonably practicable improvements related to such events, analysis shall, as far as practicable, include: - (a) demonstration of sufficient margins to avoid "cliff-edge effects" that would result in loss of a fundamental safety function; - (b) identification and assessment of the most resilient means for ensuring the fundamental safety functions; - (c) consideration that events could simultaneously challenge several redundant or diverse trains of a safety system, multiple SSCs or several units at multi-unit sites, site and regional infrastructure, external supplies and other countermeasures; - (d) demonstration that sufficient resources remain available at multi-unit sites considering the use of common equipment or services; - (e) on-site verification (typically by walk-down methods).